 A small set of levers within the main lever frame is connected and working again.

-We are investigating ways to allow more regular access for visitors to Princes Risborough North Signal Box, but in the meantime we have three Open Days planned for Saturdays 25 April, 4 July and 10 October 2020.
-The 4 July Open Day is also one of the days we are running the ‘Rock around the Chilterns’ event - why not combine a train ride with a visit to the Signal Box and watch as our heritage diesel railcar passes by right underneath the box window!
+We are investigating ways to allow more regular access for visitors to Princes Risborough North Signal Box, but in the meantime we have two Open Days planned for Saturdays 4 July and 10 October 2020.
+The Open Day for 25 April has been cancelled.

 Building work still continues in the box preventing regular visits currently, but passengers will often see the volunteer team, all kitted out in bright orange safety gear, wave as the train passes by.
 They look forward to you waving back.